-- As at 12 August, influenza-like illness (ILI) activity in the community and notified cases were still at low levels, with ILI activity fluctuating around the threshold between baseline and average. - The increase in cases and ILI proportions to mark the start of the season has occurred later this year compared to last year (late June).
-As a result, the number of cases notified year-to-date is 76% lower than at the same time last year.
+- As at 26 August, influenza-like illness (ILI) activity in the community and notified cases were still at low levels, with ILI activity fluctuating around the threshold between baseline and average. - There has been a gradual increase in notified cases over the last two months, however, the number of cases notified year-to-date is 83% lower than at the same time last year.